-COVID-19: Clinically vulnerable and isolating at home
+COVID-19: Clinically vulnerable and clinically extremely vulnerable

 Guidance on shielding and protecting people who are clinically extremely vulnerable from COVID-19 can be found on GOV.UK – Shielding .

-For information and support on priority food deliveries, vouchers and payment options go to Shopping and food deliveries.
+For information and support on shopping, priority food deliveries, vouchers and payment options go to Shopping and food deliveries.

 Test and trace support payment

 The test and trace support payment scheme is available to help those on low incomes to self-isolate.
 It is available until 31 January 2021.

 Find out more on Test and trace support payment.